Flu, COVID, RSV: Protect Yourself This Respiratory Virus Season

 Influenza

-Most people recover from the flu within a week.
+- Most people recover from the flu within a week.
 However, some people are more susceptible to severe health outcomes that could be life-threatening.
 Every flu season is different, and flu can affect people differently.
-The CDC recommends that everyone 6 months and older get the flu vaccine every season.

 - The flu shot is considered a preventive service so AZ Blue members can get it at no extra cost.